You did the hard part. You made the sacrifices, stuck to the plan, and paid it all off.

 This is a completely reasonable thing to do, so long as you don’t sit around too long.
 Proactivity is key to financial success, so once you catch your breath, it’s time to consider Options 3 and 4.

-Start Building Wealth Immediately
+Choosing to Start Building Wealth Immediately

 Choosing option 3—immediately increasing your contributions to savings and investments once you reach life after debt—is probably a very smart, rational thing to do.